 A live cd paradigm is a pre-installed system which runs from read-only media, like a cdrom, where writes and modifications do not survive reboots of the host hardware which runs it.

-A live system is a generalization of this paradigm and thus supports other media in addition to CDs; but still, in its default behaviour, it should be considered read-only and all the run-time evolutions of the system are lost at shutdown.
+A Debian Live system is a generalization of this paradigm and thus supports other media in addition to CDs; but still, in its default behaviour, it should be considered read-only and all the run-time evolutions of the system are lost at shutdown.

 'Persistence' is a common name for different kinds of solutions for saving across reboots some, or all, of this run-time evolution of the system.
 To understand how it works it would be handy to know that even if the system is booted and run from read-only media, modifications to the files and directories are written on writable media, typically a ram disk (tmpfs) and ram disks' data do not survive reboots.

 The data stored on this ramdisk should be saved on a writable persistent medium like local storage media, a network share or even a session of a multisession (re)writable CD/DVD.
-All these media are supported in live systems in different ways, and all but the last one require a special boot parameter to be specified at boot time: persistence.
+All these media are supported in Debian Live in different ways, and all but the last one require a special boot parameter to be specified at boot time: persistence.

 If the boot parameter persistence is set (and nopersistence is not set), local storage media (e.g. hard disks, USB drives) will be probed for persistence volumes during boot.
 It is possible to restrict which types of persistence volumes to use by specifying certain boot parameters described in the live-boot(7) man page.
 A persistence volume is any of the following: